When is ‘Only Murders In The Building’ season 4 coming out?

 The three friends launch into an investigation as Death Rattle’s run gets put on hold and suspicions are aroused about every member of the cast, from Ben’s understudy to Loretta, an elderly newcomer to the theatre, played by Meryl Streep.

-Season 3’s final episode arrives on Hulu in the US and Disney+ in the UK on October 3.
+Season 3’s final episode arrived on Hulu in the US and Disney+ in the UK on October 3.

 When is Only Murders In The Building season 4 coming out?

-At the time of writing, Hulu has not announced whether it plans to renew Only Murders In The Building for a fourth season.
-It could still be renewed in the aftermath of the finale airing, although the renewals of the second and third seasons were made before those instalments ended.
+At the time of writing, Hulu has confirmed it will renew Only Murders In The Building for a fourth season.
+It was renewed in the aftermath of the finale airing, although the renewals of the second and third seasons were made before those instalments ended.

-If it does get renewed, we’d expect season 4 to premiere in summer 2024.
+If is expected season 4 will premiere in summer 2024.
 However, the WGA writers strike and SAG-AFTRA actor’s strike could delay that release date.
 Although the writers strike has tentatively ended, months of striking could still impact work on the next season.

 In a four-star review of Only Murders In The Building season 3, NME wrote: “There’s ample meat on the bones of this mystery for our part-time gumshoes to hypothesise about – and enough for fans to form theories of their own too.
 In lesser hands, Only Murders… could have become just another statistic in the cosy crime boom; instead, we’re treated to a must-watch mystery romp.”